 Visit Karnataka during the months of October to April.
-Attend the grand Mysore Dussera and go on a wildlife safari during winters.
-Lying close to the western coast, Karnataka is quite humid during summers from April to June and monsoons (June to September) in some regions can be intense.
+Attend the grand Mysore Dussera and go on a wildlife safari during winter.
+Lying close to the western coast, Karnataka is quite humid during summer from April to June, and monsoons (June to September) in some regions can be intense.
 While coastal regions are hotter, hill stations are mild and colder.

 You can trek to Jog Falls or bird-watch at Ranganathittu, explore wildlife at Bandipur and Nagarhole, enjoy the quaint charm and quiet life of villages and towns, and fall in love with the misty mountain ranges of the Western Ghats and the sparkling coastlines.